-How Cycle Imbalances Occur
+How Feng Shui Energy Cycle Imbalances Occur

-When something happens to disrupt the Creative Cycle, either by natural forces or man-caused ones, the interruption creates a Weakening Cycle.
-Whenever there is a disturbance on the planet such as a hurricane, tornado, tsunami, earthquake, flood or other natural disaster, the chi creative cycle is interrupted.
+When something happens to disrupt the Creative Cycle, either by natural forces or man-caused ones, the interruption creates a weakening cycle.
+Whenever there is a disturbance on the planet, such as a hurricane, tornado, tsunami, earthquake, flood or other natural disaster, the chi creative cycle is interrupted.
 When a building or other structure is made and erected in the wrong place within the environment, it can disrupt the natural flow of chi energy.
 An interruption of chi energy means that the elements can no longer nurture and support each other in the next step of energy transformation.
 Instead, the elements are weakened and destroy each other.

-This Weakening Cycle is evident when:
+This weakening cycle is evident when: